Pemphigus: Treatment

 If not treated, pemphigus can be fatal, usually from overwhelming opportunistic infection of lesions.
 The most common treatment is the administration of oral steroids, especially prednisone, often in high doses.
 The side effects of corticosteroids may require the use of so-called steroid-sparing or adjuvant drugs.
 One of the most dangerous side effects of high-dosage steroid treatments is intestinal perforations, which may lead to sepsis.
 Steroids and other medications being taken to treat pemphigus may also mask the effects of the perforations.
 Patients on high dosages of oral steroids should closely monitor their gastrointestinal health.
-As lesions are usually terribly painful, pain medication likely complicate and exacerbate the gastrointestinal issues caused by steroids.
+As lesions are usually terribly painful, pain medication likely complicates and exacerbates the gastrointestinal issues caused by steroids.